feiwu77777/ekona/docs/project_planning/features_description.md

 ## 3. Backend Implementation

 ### 3.1 Agent Orchestration
+**What it does:** Coordinates all AI agents in a sequential workflow to generate complete blog posts.
+Manages the flow from research → content generation → image retrieval → reference management, ensuring each step completes before moving to the next.

 **Core Files:**
 - `app/lib/agentOrchestrator.ts` - Main orchestration class
 - `app/api/generate-blog/route.ts` - Main blog generation endpoint